Earth Crust: Oceanic Crust vs Continental Crust

 When the lava hardens, it becomes dark rock “basalt” and forms new plates.
 Because divergent plates fill in the gaps with basalt, the oceanic crust turns out to be very young geologically.

 But the Earth isn’t expanding so it gets destroyed at subduction zones at the opposite ends of the plate.
-At convergent plate boundaries, it pushes rock into the mantle and melts where they sink down into the mantle.
+At convergent plate boundaries, it pushes rock into the mantle and melts where it sinks down into the mantle.

 How is oceanic crust different from continental crust?